 Most Health and Beauty Items Shouldn't Be Flushed

 People tend to think that if an item is used in the bathroom, it can go down the toilet.
 That is not true!
-Toilet paper is designed to quickly begin weakening when wet, allowing those large clumps you flush to safely and easily move through the pipes to their end destination.
+Toilet paper is designed to quickly begin weakening when wet.
+This allows those large clumps you flush to safely and easily move through the pipes to their end destination.
 Toilet paper and human waste are the only things that should be flushed.

 Do Not Flush: